And now, for something completely different (thank you Monty Python).

 This is the historic part of the city where you will find the main sights and using the 142-metre high spire of the Cathedral as your landmark, you will soon find your way around Strasbourg.

-The city’s charm has much to do with its canals which surround the Grand Ill island where the Petite France, is located.
+The city’s charm has much to do with its canals which surround the Grand Ill island where Petite France, is located.
 A 70-minute boat trip (open-top in fine weather) on Batorama’s Twenty Centuries of History, circumnavigates the whole of the Grande-Île before skirting the 19th-century German Quarter.
-The turn-around point and good photo opportunity is where the European Parliament, Council of Europe and European Court of Human Rights are head-quartered, a magnificent architectural display of concrete, steel and glass.
+The turn-around point and good photo opportunity is where the European Parliament, Council of Europe and European Court of Human Rights are head-quartered, a magnificent display of concrete, steel and glass.

 PETITE FRANCE, STRASBOURG (a UNESCO site)

-The number one attraction in Strasbourg is Petite France, the historic part of town, a photographic cluster of 16th and 17th-century half-timbered houses reflected in the waters of the canal.
+The number one attraction in Strasbourg is Petite France, a photographic cluster of 16th and 17th-century half-timbered houses reflected in the waters of the canal.
 These houses were originally built for the millers, fishermen and tanners who used to live and work in this part of town.
 If you have taken the boat tour, you may like also to take a tour of the historic centre with an audio guide (€5.50) from the Tourist Office which will introduce you, via a winding route through the narrow streets, to a truly fascinating old town.

 NOTRE DAME CATHEDRAL Opening hours: 7am-7pm